ISO 9001 Quality Management System

 Traceability & CAPA Loop

-Each batch is tracked end-to-end, enabling structured corrective actions and verification when deviations occur.
+Each production batch is tracked through records, inspection status, and follow-up actions, helping support corrective action and verification when deviations occur.

 Batch Code